matrix-org/matrix-spec-proposals/proposals/2461-authenticated-content-repository-api.md

 ```

 ## Potential issues
-Once homeservers enable this behaviour with a m.media.unauthenticated
+- Once homeservers enable this behaviour with a m.media.unauthenticated
   value other than null, older clients will not be able to access some content.
   This is desired for the server operator and undesired for the user.

-Additionally older clients and servers might encounter an unexpected error code
+- Older clients and servers might encounter an unexpected error code
   which may lead to unknown behaviour.

+- GUI toolkits used by client authors might not support modifying request headers
+  for image widgets.
+This change would thus increase client complexity in these cases.

-## Alternatives
+## Alternatives and comparisons
-All media endpoints could always require authentication,
+- All media endpoints could always require authentication,
   but then the server to server exchange would still need
   to be extended to allow access for remote homeservers.

+- MSC701
+  This MSC proposes a way to authenticate content repo access on a per file basis.
+  With it uploads that are not marked public are inaccessible to clients without a
+  content token.

+  MSC701 provides control to the user as to who sees content.
+  Which is unrelated to this proposal which tries to give control to server admins.

+  For the following reasons can MSC701 not provide the functionality of this MSC:
+      - When the server allows the public flag its admin has no control as
+        to who can access content
+      - When the server forbids the public flag (which is not specified in MSC701),
+        its admin can still not block non-local users who share rooms with local users
+      - The federation API of this proposal allows access to non-Matrix users if they can
+        get access to a content token (unless the HMAC is enforced)

 ## Security considerations
-None
+- Download links for content might leak the users access token when shared